-The absence of an immediate threat to US national security from a peer competitor or other existential threat in Latin America and the Caribbean does not make the region any less important to the United States.
-The time for the nation to act, shape the strategic environment of the region is now, lessen the likelihood that emergent conditions, or deliberate acts by those opposed to the United States, could give rise to a crisis in the region that draws the nation away from other aspects of its global engagement.
+The absence of an immediate threat to U.S. national security from a peer competitor or other existential threat in Latin America and the Caribbean does not make the region any less important to the United States.

+The time for the United States to act, to shape the strategic environment of the region is now, to lessen the likelihood that emergent conditions, or deliberate acts by those opposed to the U.S., could give rise to a crisis in the region that draws the U.S. away from other aspects of its global engagement.

-In Latin America and the Caribbean, the United States has the important advantage of geographic proximity, as well as relative familiarity with the region's language and culture that helps it to engage effectively with the region, despite the burden of lingering negative feelings in some parts of the region arising from perceptions regarding how the United States has related to it in the past.
-In commercial engagement, with the region, the ability of the US government and companies to engage effectively are supported by already substantial trade and investment integration with the region through NAFTA, CAFTA-DR, and other free trade structures, compliments the large US population from the region and cities such as Miami which are practically integrated into the commercial structures of the region itself.
-In the military realm, there is no other region in the world in which a greater portion of men and women of the US armed forces who have family ties to the region and speak its languages as their native tongue, or that of their parents.
+In Latin America and the Caribbean, the U.S. has the important advantage of geographic proximity, as well as relative familiarity with the region's language and culture that helps it to engage effectively with the region, despite the burden of lingering negative feelings in some parts of the region arising from perceptions regarding how the U.S. has related to it in the past.
+In commercial engagement, with the region, the ability of the U.S. government and U.S. companies to engage effectively are supported by already substantial trade and investment integration with the region through NAFTA, CAFTA-DR, and other free trade structures, compliments the large U.S. population from the region and cities such as Miami which are practically integrated into the commercial structures of the region itself.
+In the military realm, there is no other region in the world in which a greater portion of men and women of the U.S. Armed Forces who have family ties to the region and speak its languages as their native toungue, or that of their parents.

-Despite such advantages, it is not sufficient for the United States to address its challenges in the region by merely adding money to regional programs administered by the US Department of State and Department of Defense.
-The United States must also think strategically regarding the manner in which it can most effectively apply its resources and influence.
+Despite such advantages, it is not sufficient for the U.S. to address its challenges in the region by merely adding money to regional programs administered by the U.S. Departent of State and Department of Defense The U.S. must also think strategically regarding the manner in which it can most effectively apply its resources and influence.

 This paper does not claim to offer the definitive answer regarding what the elements of that strategy should be.
-But it does seek to provoke a debate regarding how the United States can most effectively engage with the region.
-As noted at the outset of this article, no other region of the world more directly affects prosperity and security of the United States.
-It is time to consider how to engage with Latin America and the Caribbean more effectively, for both the United States, and those partner nations and the family with whom we share the region.
+But it does seek to provoke a debate regarding how the U.S. can most effectively engage with the region.
+As noted at the outset of this article, no other region of the world more directly effects the prosperity and security of the United States.
+It is time to consider how to engage with Latin America and the Caribbean more effectively, for both the United States, and those partner nations and the family with whom we share the region. $\Box$